A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Analysis

+This section describes and analyzes a theoretically optimal capacity-seeking end-to-end CC algorithm to establish a bound on the performance of this class of algorithms in general.
+To be clear, we are not proposing a novel CC algorithm.
+Instead, we describe and analyze a theoretically optimal algorithm (which is not implementable in practice) and draw conclusions concerning all capacity-seeking end-to-end congestion control algorithms.

-Consider a sender, $A$, transmitting a capacity-seeking flow to a receiver $B$ through a bottleneck interface $X$. $A$ aims to use all of the available capacity of interface $X$, and we therefore assume that interface $X$ is fully loaded with traffic from $A$.
-Figures \ref{fig:path} and \ref{fig:saturatedCCA} show how packets flow in this setup.
+Consider a sender, $A$, transmitting a capacity-seeking flow to a receiver $B$ through a bottleneck interface $X$. $A$ aims to use all of the available capacity of interface $X$; therefore, we assume that interface $X$ is fully loaded with traffic from $A$.
 Our analysis centers on what happens if the capacity of $X$ is suddenly and unpredictably reduced.

-To make the analysis as simple as possible, we make several simplifications, some of which are ``supernatural'' in the sense that they break the laws of physics.
-By over-estimating the capabilities of the end-to-end controller we ensure our results can safely be regarded as best case performance for any real world implementation.
-In other words, we are modelling the most favourable case for end-to-end congestion control, and thereby produce an upper bound on the performance of end-to-end congestion control algorithms in general.
+We make several simplifying assumptions to ensure our conclusions are as general as possible.
+By over-estimating the capabilities of the end-to-end controller, we ensure our results can safely be regarded as best-case performance for any real-world implementation.
+In other words, we are modeling the most favorable case for end-to-end CC, thereby producing a bound on the performance of capacity-seeking end-to-end CC algorithms.

-In a typical real-world network, the interface $X$ does not know how to talk to $A$.
-Congestion signals are therefore normally sent by dropping or tagging packets and waiting for that information to pass through $B$ before going through the reverse path from $B$ to $A$ as shown in Figure \ref{fig:stepchangeCCA}.
-This is how TCP and QUIC does congestion signaling.
-In our analysis we assume $X$ can talk directly to $A$, as shown in Figure \ref{fig:optimalCCA}, because this is the best-case scenario for any congestion signaling method.